iamalinguist/iamalinguist.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral researcher under the supervision of Prof. Nirmalya Guha in the Department of Humanities at the Indian Institute of Technology (BHU), Varanasi.
+I am a doctoral researcher under the supervision of Prof. Nirmālya Guha in the Department of Humanities at the Indian Institute of Technology (BHU), Varanasi.
 My academic profile, including my CV, is accessible [here](https://iamalinguist.github.io/files/cv_22Nov2024.pdf).

 My research primarily addresses syntax and semantics, with my Ph.D. thesis titled *"A Modern Grammar of Hindi: A Formal Approach."* The core objective of my doctoral work is to develop a formal grammar for Hindi, integrating propositional logic, predicate logic, type theory, and temporal logic.
 To support this endeavor, I have designed and implemented a Python-based parsing tool for the grammar.
 I am currently preparing for my final viva, which is scheduled to take place by July 2025.